rctilford/tilford_tech_support/content/privacy.md

 ---

-## How We Use Your Information
+## How I Use Your Information

 We use the collected information for:

 * **Service Delivery**
-  Providing and maintaining our service
+  Providing and maintaining my services
 * **Updates**
-  Notifying you about changes to our service
+  Notifying you about changes to my services
 * **Support**
   Providing customer support
 * **Transactions**
   Processing your transactions
 * **Analytics**
-  Analyzing usage patterns to improve our service
+  Analyzing usage patterns to improve my services

 ---

 ## Data Security

-We implement appropriate technical and organizational security measures to protect your personal information.
+I implement appropriate technical and organizational security measures to protect your personal information.
 However, no method of transmission over the Internet is 100% secure.

 ---

 ## Third-Party Services

-We may employ third-party companies and individuals to:
+I may employ third-party companies and individuals to:

-* Facilitate our service
+* Facilitate my services
 * Provide service-related services
 * Assist in analyzing service usage